Tuesday, March 1, 2022 · 16 min read

 N63 is a consulting company providing engineering-related services, from strategic to operative level.
 It is located in the village of Ytterån in the region of Jämtland in northern Sweden, a sparsely populated highland region with large forests, mountains, and Sweden’s fifth-largest lake.
 The region has two larger rivers, Ljungan and Indalsälven - both emanating in the Scandinavian Mountain range and flowing east to the Baltic Sea.

 One of the necessary functions in a large synchronous power system is frequency stabilization - the others being voltage stabilization and rotor angle stability.
 Frequency stabilization is realized at different levels and time scales, starting with primary control which is implemented in each unit’s turbine controller.
-It then continues with secondary and tertiary control which can be more or less automated, and which are controlled centrally by a digital controller or manually via the dispatch center.
+It then continues with secondary and tertiary control which can be more or less automated, and are controlled centrally by a digital controller or manually via the dispatch centre.

 Due to the energy transition, with accelerating amounts of renewable energy sources being commissioned and a reduction of thermal and nuclear power units, the remaining frequency primary control resources are put under pressure from several directions.
 The reduction of nuclear power, and also thermal, leads to less inertia in the system - the inertia is the energy that is stored in rotating machines connected synchronously to the grid.